 - Some lessons may vary on the day to usual routes or activities.
 This is being done to reduce potential pinch points with the wider public and to reduce the need for equipment sharing.

 Educational visits will take place entirely outside, and the use of equipment will be limited.
-Size of groups will be limited to either one “bubble group” from school, or one class size (whichever is less) for KS2 and up to 50 students from the same bubble for KS4 & 5.
-Sites may not be operating every day due to staffing Please see the autumn 2020 enquiry form for details.
+Size of groups will be limited to either one “bubble group” or one class size (whichever is less) for KS2 and up to 50 students from the same bubble for KS4 & 5.
+Sites may not be operating every day due to staffing please see the summer 2021 enquiry form for details.

 The following programmes will be available:

 - Explore Rocks & Soils (KS2) – available at Macclesfield Forest